 Device provisioning is the process by which an MTA is configured to support voice communications service.
-The MTA provisioning process is specified in [6].
+The MTA provisioning process is specified in [4].

-The following figure illustrates the flows involved with the provisioning processes.
-The provisioning specification lays these flows out in detail.
-The flows involving security mechanisms are described in this section of the document.
+The following figure illustrates only the flows involved with the Secure provisioning processes.
+The provisioning specification lays out in detail these Secure Provisioning flows along with two non-secure MTA provisioning flows called Basic and Hybrid.
+The Secure Provisioning flows involving security mechanisms are described in this section of the document.
+Refer to the provisioning specification for the non-secure flows [4].